-- This copy has a rockin’ Long Run like you have never heard, with Double Plus (A++) sound all around
+- This copy has a rockin’ Long Run like you have never heard, earning Nearly Triple Plus (A++ to A+++) grades on both sides

-- The sound is full, rich and vibrant with impressive punch down low and relatively smooth up top
+- The sound is full, rich and vibrant with impressive punch down low and nice extension up top

 - The biggest, most immediate staging in the largest acoustic space

 - The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
-Only the best vintage vinyl domestic pressings like this one offer the kind of Tubey Magic that was on the tapes in 1979
+Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes in 1979

 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low